A celebration of Paolo Di Canio and his *second* best West Ham goal

 Paolo Di Canio was a bit of a mad bastard, but he was also a bloody brilliant footballer.
-And fifteen years ago this week he scored an utterly ridiculous goal for West Ham.
+And he scored not one but two utterly ridiculous goals for West Ham.

 When you mention the name of a prolific Premier League goalscorer, with one or two exceptions, there’s normally one goal that immediately springs to mind.